 Please note that email transmission is not instantaneous.
-The state recommends sending it enough ahead of time to ensure the email is delivered by the deadline for receipt of proposals.
+The state recommends sending it with enough time to ensure the email is delivered by the deadline for receipt of proposals.
+The procurement officer will go by the timestamp on the email.

-The procurement officer will make every attempt to confirm receipt via email, however, it is the offeror's responsibility to contact the issuing agency at 907-465-8654 to confirm that the proposal has been received.
+The procurement officer will make an attempt to confirm receipt via email, however, it is the offeror's responsibility to contact the issuing agency at 907-465-8654 to confirm that the proposal has been received.
 The state is not responsible for unreadable, corrupt, or missing attachments.